tecnico-sec/Project-Overview-2022_1/README.md

 After having a topic assigned, your group should prepare a proposal document.
 The project proposal should describe the problem and the proposed solution.

-Please bring a draft of the proposal to your lab session or office hours to present it and receive feedback.
+You can bring a draft of the proposal to your lab session or office hours to present it and receive feedback.

 ### 2.3.1.
-Technical requirements
+Technical core requirements

 The planned project will need to have, _at least_: